bahaidev/textbrowser/README.md

         parts of a sentence, including one spanning multiple rows/verses);
         consider range for highlighting if verse range + added context range not enough
+    1. Text box parsing? (for browsing ranges too)
+        1. Ensure browsing can be done through URL params, especially to use in conjunction with bookmark keywords (in which case it particularly ought to be available through a single param without need for system allowing expansion)
 1. Separate formatting within Jamilih code to CSS; unit test and performance by being able to use a natively stringifying version of Jamilih (once complete)